25 Facts about Orcas (Killer Whales)

 24.

-Live in captivity has potential effects on the orcas’ health and ability to socialize naturally, due to the stress from such a small living space, demands of training, unnatural diet, and separation from their families.
+Living in captivity has potential effects on the orcas’ health and ability to socialize naturally due to the stress from such a small living space, demands of training, an unnatural diet, and separation from their families.

 25.